 GLFW now supports setting and reading back the gamma ramp of monitors, with the glfwGetGammaRamp and glfwSetGammaRamp functions.
 There is also glfwSetGamma, which generates a ramp from a gamma value and then sets it.

-GLFW now supports the creation of OpenGL ES contexts, by setting the
+GLFW now supports the creation of OpenGL ES contexts, by setting the GLFW_CLIENT_API hint to

 GLFW_OPENGL_ES_API, where creation of such contexts are supported.
 Note that GLFW does not implement OpenGL ES, so your driver must provide support in a way usable by GLFW.
-Modern nVidia and Intel drivers support creation of OpenGL ES context using the GLX and WGL APIs, while AMD provides an EGL implementation instead.
+Modern Nvidia and Intel drivers support creation of OpenGL ES context using the GLX and WGL APIs, while AMD provides an EGL implementation instead.

 GLFW now has an experimental EGL context creation back end that can be selected through CMake options.

 GLFW now supports high-DPI monitors on both Windows and macOS, giving windows full resolution framebuffers where other UI elements are scaled up.
 To achieve this, glfwGetFramebufferSize and glfwSetFramebufferSizeCallback have been added.
 These work with pixels, while the rest of the GLFW API works with screen coordinates.
 This is important as OpenGL uses pixels, not screen coordinates.